Updated on July 9th, 2025 by Felix Martinez

 Parker-Hannifin (PH) is in very exclusive company when it comes to its dividend track record.
-Parker-Hannifin has paid quarterly dividends to shareholders for the past 70+ years, and it has raised its dividend for 66 years running.
-Given that, Parker-Hannifin has one of the top five longest-running dividend increase streaks in the S&P 500 Index.
+Parker-Hannifin has paid quarterly dividends to shareholders for over 70 years and has raised its dividend for 69 consecutive years.

-This amazing accomplishment puts it in the elite Dividend Kings, a group of stocks that have increased their payouts for at least 50 consecutive years.
+This remarkable achievement places it among the elite Dividend Kings, a group of stocks that have increased their payouts for at least 50 consecutive years.

 Additionally, you can download your free copy of the entire Dividend Kings list (along with metrics that matter like price-to-earnings ratios and dividend yields) by clicking on the link below: